What is an Interventionist

-Many people are skilled at temporarily talking someone into treatment.
-This is not necessarily that difficult.
-However, if that is your only skill, then, in a majority of cases, the substance abuser will check themselves out soon after arrival and the drugs wear off.
-This is not an intervention.
-Due to being a relatively new field, unfortunately there are many unqualified or inexperienced people in recovery claiming to be professional interventionists or drug and alcohol intervention specialists.
+Due to being a relatively new field, unfortunately, there are many unqualified or inexperienced people in recovery claiming to be professional interventionists or drug and alcohol intervention specialists.
 Focusing on the short-term and ignoring the larger picture, they often make the mistake of just “talking someone into treatment at any cost”.
 Using ultimatums and coercion, they may temporarily get your loved one to agree to go.
-But unfortunately for you, three days later, your loved one has checked themselves out of rehab and your “intervention professional” has flown back home and is now unavailable and on another “job”.
-In worse situations, an inexperienced intervention counselor can do more damage than good.

 It is very important that families understand that there is a major difference between a reputable professional interventionist or service and a “person in recovery who is going to talk your loved one into treatment” especially in regards to price and qualifications.
 A small breakdown of the differences is listed below:

-Professional Intervention Provider:
+Professional Interventionist Provider:

 • Has conducted hundreds of interventions